 rows upon rows of red seats rising steeply into the sky.
 The tour continued

-through the locker rooms, where jerseys hung in orderly precision, and
+through the locker rooms and

-into triumph.
+the press conference hall.
 The Bayern Munich Museum, with trophies and medals gleamed

 behind glass displays, completed the experience.

-Temple of Science and Innovation
+Deutsches Museum – A Temple of Science and Innovation

 Few places in Munich